jamonholmgren/jamon.dev/README.md

 14. When you're ready to deploy, edit the `./bin/env.sh` script to have your server's info, and then run `./bin/deploy`
 15. If you need to restart the QB server on DigitalOcean, use `./bin/restart` or `./bin/reboot` for a full reboot of the droplet
 16. To watch server logs, go into an SSH session on your droplet and then run `tail -f /var/log/syslog`

+## Gotchas

+- If you're using a .dev domain like I am, you MUST use SSH.
+So how I handled this was I hosted the domain on DigitalOcean, and then used CloudFlare as a proxy in front of it.
+This way, I can use CloudFlare's free SSL certificate to enable HTTPS.
+- There seems to be memory limits.
+I wasn't able to stream large HTML / CSS / JS files.
+I haven't figured out what those memory limits are, yet, but I'll update here when I do.